SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.13.md

 #### CI types now support TLS connection \[ID_29427\]

-When you create or edit a CI type with a serial or smart-serial connection with TCP/IP connection type, and you click the *Configure* button next to *Provisioning* and then the *Details* button next to *Element Details*, a new check box is now available that allows you to enable SSL/TLS support for any elements provisioned using the CI type.
+When you create or edit a CI type with a serial or smart-serial connection with TCP/IP connection type, and you click the *Configure* button next to *Provisioning* and then the *Details* button next to *Element Details*, a new checkbox is now available that allows you to enable SSL/TLS support for any elements provisioned using the CI type.
 To also apply this for existing elements, reapply the CI type after you have modified it.

 #### Support for IS-04 registry \[ID_29436\]\[ID_29462\]\[ID_29562\]